Prof. Klaus Sitte

 Negotiation Competition encourages interest-based negotiation as an alternative dispute resolution mechanism.
 Team members are selected annually during an intraschool competitive process in the fall of each academic year.
 Qualifying team members practice dozens of simulated scenarios in preparation for northwest regional competition in early November.
 Top-ranked teams advance to national competition held in conjunction with ABA Mid-Winter Meeting in February.

 Several weeks before competition, teams are provided with a set of general facts and another set of confidential facts pertaining only to their client.
 Regional Competition "rounds" consist of two teams from different Law Schools negotiating on behalf of a client before a judging panel of three attorneys.

-Learning negotiation skills is the prime objective of the UMLS Negotiation Team.
+Learning negotiation skills is the prime objective of the School fo Law Negotiation Team.
 A "learn by doing" approach is conducted in a supportive atmosphere with abundant opportunity to gain negotiation experience and learn new concepts.
 During practice sessions, team members acquire negotiation skills in planning, flexibility, teamwork, and self-analysis.

 Team Members must also be members of the Law Student Division of the American Bar Association to be eligible to compete.
-UMLS students may receive academic credit for participation on the Negotiation Team.
+Blewett School of Law students may receive academic credit for participation on the Negotiation Team.

 2007 Region 10 Champions

 Thad Seegmiller, Nicole Baratta, and Coach Klaus Sitte